Speech Therapy For Multiple Sclerosis

 Speech Therapy For Multiple Sclerosis | District Speech & Language Therapy | Washington D.C. & Arlington VA

-If you’ve had a diagnosis of multiple sclerosis, things may seem scary and uncertain.
+If you’ve been recently diagnosed with multiple sclerosis, things may seem scary and uncertain.

 But they don’t have to be.

-There are a variety of treatments and therapies which can help manage symptoms and slow the progression of the disease, and help to improve the quality of life of those who have been diagnosed.
+Thanks to those advancements, there are a variety of treatments and therapies available to help people with multiple sclerosis manage their symptoms and slow the progression of the disease.

-As a Washington DC speech therapy clinic, today we’re going to show you some aspects of multiple sclerosis related to speech and swallowing, and how a speech pathologist for adults can help.
+As a Washington DC speech therapy clinic, today we’re going to show you some aspects of multiple sclerosis related to speech and swallowing, and how a speech therapy for adults can help.

 Keep reading to learn more.